offsideswap/Moonmage/.github/PULL_REQUEST_TEMPLATE/bop_template.md

 ---
 name: BOP Template
-about: A template for proposing BOPs on the Beanstalk repo.
+about: A template for proposing BOPs on the Moonmage repo.
 title: 'BOP-X: To Do'
 labels: ''
 assignees: ''